-A friend of mine was attending a ball hosted by her university.
-The theme of the ball was stars and constellations and so she wanted to attend the dance in a dress that was lit up with LEDs acting as twinkling stars.
-Seven of the 28 stars are aligned to resemble the Big Dipper constellation and twinkle differently than all of the rest, which each twinkle in a random pattern.
+A friend of mine was attending a stars and constellations themed ball.
+She wanted to wear a dress that was lit up with LEDs acting as twinkling stars.
+Seven of the 28 stars are aligned to resemble the Big Dipper constellation and twinkle differently than the rest, which twinkle in a random pattern.

-21 of the stars are lightly magenta in color and twinkle randomly in a ‘random walk’ with a bias towards the current direction.
-The seven stars that form the Big Dipper scroll through a gradient of three colors continuously.
-Rather than calculate the values of each step in the gradient as the program runs, a lookup table is used instead.
+21 of the stars are light magenta in color and twinkle by fading randomly.
+The seven LEDs that form the Big Dipper continually scroll through a gradient of three colors.
+Instead of calculating the values of each color in the gradient as the program runs, a lookup table is used.